openwfm/wrf-sfire-docs/docs/training.md

 # Training and Events

-## Hands-on Workshop 2022/01/23
+## Hands-on Workshop 2022/09/21

-* 2022/01/23 12:30-1:30 p.m. in room SCB 4125
+* 11:00-`12:00 p.m. in room SCB 4125

 * Workhop materials are now available [here](../workshop/).

-* Remote participation will be also possible.
-See the [email announcement](https://olucdenver-my.sharepoint.com/:b:/g/personal/jan_mandel_ucdenver_edu/EdjYMTpX6kdFnj45VWT49xsB5hxW6JqxMfB0wj0BhptG6g?e=BqWny9) for the zoom link.
-We will not be able to help remote participants individually, however.

 ### Registration

-Please register [here](https://forms.office.com/r/0FN7UbtgCn).
-Optional for existing users, but **we need to hear in advance from those who do not have their account set up yet, or maybe used to have but can't log in for some reason.** We can set up temporary accounts for participants who register at least one day in advance, but we won't have enough time to set up or fix accounts during the workshop.
-Faculty can also [request a regular account](../accounts) for themselves or their students.
+**We need to hear in advance from those who do not have their account set up yet, or maybe used to have but can't log in for some reason.** Please go  [here to request an account](../accounts).
+We can set up accounts for participants who register at least one day in advance, but we won't have enough time to set up or fix accounts during the workshop.
+Faculty can also [request an account](../accounts) for their students.

 ### Agenda